-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS to the third party claim is served on the other parties, the third party respondent must also file copies of the Uniform Submission Agreement the answer to the third party claim, and any additional documents, with the Director, with additional copies for each arbitrator. (d) If the answer to the third party claim contains any counterclaim, cross claim or third party claim, the party must also pay all required filing fees [and deposits].
-Deficient Claims 12307.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS SUBJECT Deficient Claims PROPOSED RULE respondent must also file copies of the Uniform Submission Agreement the answer to the third party claim, and any additional documents, with the Director, with additional copies for each arbitrator. (d) If the answer to the third party claim contains any counterclaim, cross claim or third party claim, the party must also pay all required filing fees.
+12307.
 Deficient Claims (a) The Director will not serve any claim that is deficient.
-The reasons a claim may be deficient include the following: A Uniform Submission Agreement was not filed by each claimant; The Uniform Submission Agreement was not properly signed and dated; The Uniform Submission Agreement does not name all New rule.
-The [proposed] rule codifies current deficiency practice.
-NASD believes that providing guidance to parties in the Code regarding what constitutes a deficient claim will help parties avoid deficiencies, which will reduce delay and expedite the administration of arbitrations.
+The reasons a claim may be deficient include the following: A Uniform Submission Agreement was not filed by each claimant; New rule.
+The rule codifies current deficiency practice.
+NASD believes that providing guidance to parties in the Code regarding what constitutes a deficient claim will help parties avoid deficiencies, which will reduce delay